Reader641/Control-Systems-Project/README.md

 * Trim Tab Right Channel

 ## IMU DATA
-* Maintains boat pitch and yaw using control IMU and control system
+* Maintains boat pitch and roll using control IMU and control system
 * IMU data is sent back to TX using ACK Payloads

 ## FAIL SAFE MODE